 Your living will and the power of attorney for healthcare are generally extinguished upon your death.
 This also means that your healthcare agent, if you designate one, can only make healthcare decisions for you while you are alive and incapacitated.
 Some states allow your healthcare directives or agents to remain effective after your death only for limited purposes, such as the disposal of your remains.

 Otherwise, your living will generally only ends if it is terminated by you or a court.
 The power of attorney for healthcare can similarly be revoked, but may also be affected by a divorce.
 Some states automatically revoke a divorced spouse as a healthcare agent, and any alternate you name would become your new healthcare agent.
 To avoid confusion, designate a new healthcare agent upon a divorce and always name alternate agents when drafting the original document.

 Planning your financial affairs is complicated.
 Educating yourself on the basic principles is helpful, but a lawyer can answer specific questions and propose creative solutions to help you tailor your documents to your individual needs.
-Contact a local attorney for a free initial case review to learn how they can help you craft the documents that will protect you later in life.
+Contact a local estate planning attorney and learn how they can help you craft the documents that will protect you later in life.